vishalgwu/Multi-Agent-/Github/Ruleset/README.md

 **Bypass List:**

 - Add bypass on the right side
-- Check bix the Repository Admin Role
+- Check box the Repository Admin Role
 - It makes a bypass list to Always allow
+- Then click on 3 horizontal lines and check box for pull request only.

 **Target Branches:**

 - Include: Default Branch

-**Enforcement Status:**

-- Active

 **Rules**